lady holding covering her nose thinking of the Why Your Litter-Robot Is Smelling

 However, the carbon strip is effective for a limited time.
 Once it gets too dirty, it won’t keep all unpleasant odors at bay.

-So, if you haven’t changed the carbon strip, it can explain why your Litter-Robot is smelling bad.
+So, if you haven’t changed the carbon strip, it could explain why your Litter-Robot smells bad.

 However, depending on how many cats you have and how frequently they use their toilet, you should replace the filters more often.